shilohc/rss2018-team4/assets/posts/lab8.md

 ##### Wall Distance vs. Time

 <center><img src="assets/images/SteeringAngle.png" width="300" ></center>
 <center>*Figure 13: The robot's distance to the wall over time over three trials of the robot in a zig-zag hallway.
 The distance to the wall was found by using laser scans to localize the robot in a known map.
+Distances are measured from the center of the robot's rear axle.
 The starting position of the robot in the three runs differs within a 1 meter radius.
 The distance to the wall averages approximately 0.8 m in all three trials, with an average minimum distance to wall of approximately 0.4 m.*</center>

 ## Lessons Learned - [Insert Author]